Safecast/Retile/README.md

 ##But what about JPEGs?

 If you want JPEG support, find a way to bring some variant of libjpeg in, sniff the magic bytes, pass the format through and submit a pull request.
-Frankly, I found aggressively optimized PNG always outperformed JPEG, but note I am not using satellite or aerial imagery.
+Frankly, I found optimized PNG always outperformed JPEG, but note I am not using satellite or aerial imagery.

+##Can it create tiles for a higher zoom level?
+That are zoomed in?

+Yes, Retile can now create enlarged tiles.
+It should be noted that Retile's enlarging is a relatively novel implementation.
+For tiles which are not photographic imagery, Retile uses resampling methods from emulators to deliver better results than with traditional resampling methods.
+And, for photographic imagery, Lanczos etc remain available.

 ##What kind of resampling does it do?

 ###### Downsampling

-By default when built for OS X, for downsampling it uses Lanczos 3x3 with filtering to control ringing and overshoot / undershoot artifacts.
-The core Lanczos resampling is provided by vImage in the Accelerate framework.

-If the Accelerate framework is not available, for downsampling it falls back upon a modified average algorithm.
-The modification being that it will not average pixels whose alpha channel is 0, as this indicates NODATA.
+- Default *(OS X)*: Lanczos 3x3 *(filtered for ringing artifacts and undershoot)*
+- Default *(other)*: Average *(custom NODATA handling)*
+- Optional: Lanczos 5x5 *(OS X)*

+###### Downsampling: Notes

+Downsampling is relatively straightforward and should not require any configuration.
+Good results can be obtained with a simple average, and with a little filtering, Lanczos delivers even better results with any kind of source raster.

+The output of either Lanczos or average has a "pixel perfect" alpha channel, even with successive generations, and can be used with bitstore.js for client-side indexing.

 ###### Enlarging

-Enlarging tiles is a different beast altogether.
-The problem is that enlarging tiles that are not satellite imagery with traditional techniques yields very poor results.

-This is, in fact, the same basic problem emulators have trying to upscale pixel art for much higher-resolution displays.
-To that end, Retile by default uses EPX (aka Scale2x) for enlarging tiles.
-While Lanczos etc are available as well, the results are relatively disappointing.  (note that Lanczos does quite well downsampling anything, however)
+- Default: EPX
+- Optional: Lanczos 3x3 *(filtered)* *(OS X)*, Lanczos 5x5 *(filtered)* *(OS X)*, Nearest Neighbor, Bilinear *(filtered)*, Eagle

+###### Enlarging: Notes

+For tiles that are not photographic imagery, enlarging tiles is quite different from downsampling them, as common resampling techniques produce unexpectedly disappointing results.
+This is why EPX is the default method for enlarging tiles.

+This is the same basic problem emulators have when trying to upscale pixel art with a limited color palette (eg, Mario).
+So, although somewhat unorthodox, it makes sense to leverage emulator resampling algorithms for GIS use here.
+What's good for Mario is good for your average non-photographic imagery tile.

 More info: https://en.wikipedia.org/wiki/Image_scaling

-For satellite or aerial imagery, Lanczos is probably your best bet.
+On the other hand, for satellite or aerial photographic imagery, Lanczos is probably your best bet.
 If I included a comparison of the prototypical Lenna image, Lanczos would win.

-For non-imagery with a limited color palette?
-Well, see below.
+Between EPX and Lanczos you should be able to relatively easily extend any tile set by another few zoom levels, even if traditional GIS resampling methods haven't worked for you in the past here. (of course, rendering higher-resolution data in the first place is preferable)

-##tl;dr, Resampling Method Comparison
+##tl;dr: Resampling Method Comparison

 Visual comparison, for enlarging tiles: (click to zoom in)